GLOTEL Awards Entry Guidelines

 So what are these judges looking for?
 The perfect entry will include as much of the following information as possible.

-- Any other information such as statistics, facts or figures that you think will help us understand the project better!
+- Any other information, statistics, facts, and figures etc that you think will help us understand the project better!

 We reserve the right to publish brief details of all shortlisted entries.
 This is an up to 100 words “entry synopsis” that is included on all entry forms.